fdvieira/simple-time-application/README.md

 # Simple time application
 This repository contains a simple python based application deployed in an EKS cluster that exposes two endpoints:
-- http://host:8080/ - returns local time in New-York, Berlin, Tokyo in HTML format
+- http://host:8080/ - returns local time in New-York, Berlin, Tokyo in HTML format;
-- http://host:8080/health - return status code 200, in JSON format
+- http://host:8080/health - return status code 200, in JSON format.

 ## Repository structure
 This repository is divided in the following way: